-The ultimate objective of the work descriped in this workplan is the full-scale ISGS implementation in the Surficial Aquifer and the Upper Hawthorn beneath the former South Lagoon to immobilize subsurface NAPLs that may be present.
+The ultimate objective of the work described in this workplan is the full-scale ISGS implementation in the Surficial Aquifer and the UH beneath the former South Lagoon to reduce the mobility of subsurface NAPLs that may be present.

 A primary concern of the USEPA and other groups and persons interested in Site remediation is the potential for vertical migration of free-phase DNAPL into the Upper Floridan Aquifer.
-Consequently, a primary short-term objective of the proposed ISGS demonstration program is to contain and stabilize free-phase DNAPLs in the Surficial Aquifer and Upper Hawthorn beneath the Site's former South Lagoon.
-This objective will be achieved through the injection of an ISGS reagent at select depths between land surface and the top of the middle clay unit underlying the Upper Hawthorn.
+Consequently, a primary short-term objective of the proposed ISGS program is to contain and stabilize free-phase DNAPLs in the Surficial Aquifer and UH beneath the Site's former South Lagoon.
+This objective will be achieved through the injection of an ISGS reagent at select depths between land surface and the top of the middle clay unit underlying the UH.